offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ### Personal Stakes

-**The Gifted Child**: A youth shows extraordinary aptitude with [[Architect Ruins|Architect]] technology.
+**The Gifted Child**: A youth shows extraordinary aptitude with [Architect](Architect%20Ruins.md) technology.
 Multiple factions want to recruit or kidnap them.
 The Tinker-Priests offer protection—at the cost of the child's freedom.

 **The Brass Legacy**: A dying Tinker-Priest reveals the location of a secret archive containing dangerous knowledge.
 They ask the party to either deliver it to the order or destroy it, claiming both choices have terrible consequences.

-**The Harmonic Curse**: A party member exposed to malfunctioning [[Architect Ruins|Architect]] technology begins showing symptoms of crystalline transformation.
+**The Harmonic Curse**: A party member exposed to malfunctioning [Architect](Architect%20Ruins.md) technology begins showing symptoms of crystalline transformation.
 Tinker-Priests might have a cure—for a price.

 ### Political Intrigue

 **The Neutral Zone Violation**: Someone has been raiding ruins in areas declared neutral by treaty.
 Evidence points to Tinker-Priests, but the order claims innocence.
 Uncover the truth before war erupts.

-**The Technology Embargo**: A [[Political Systems/Ruin-Shunner Republics|Ruin-Shunner Republic]] has captured several Tinker-Priests and demands the order cease all operations in their territory.
+**The Technology Embargo**: A [Ruin-Shunner Republic](Ruin-Shunner%20Republics.md) has captured several Tinker-Priests and demands the order cease all operations in their territory.
 Navigate the diplomatic crisis while secret operations continue.

 **The Succession Crisis**: The High Mechanist is dying, and various Cardinals scheme for succession.
 The party's support could determine the order's future direction—toward militarization, isolation, or unprecedented openness.

 ### Exploration Opportunities

-**The Forgotten Workshop**: Maps in a deceased Tinker-Priest's effects reveal an unknown [[Architect Ruins|Architect]] site.
+**The Forgotten Workshop**: Maps in a deceased Tinker-Priest's effects reveal an unknown [Architect](Architect%20Ruins.md) site.
 The order wants it explored but warns previous expeditions never returned.

 **The Resonance Network**: Tinker-Priests have discovered underground channels that carry harmonic vibrations between ruins.
 They need brave souls to explore these dangerous passages and map the network.